MariaNattestad/Ribbon/README.md

    cd /Applications/XAMPP/htdocs/
    ```

-3. Clone this repository into the htdocs folder
+3. Clone this repository into the htdocs folder and install dependencies

    ```
    git clone https://github.com/marianattestad/ribbon
+   npm install
    ```

 4. Then go to a web browser such as Chrome, Firefox, or Safari (Not tested on IE) and type into the url box: